OneGov/dev/README.md

     bin/python bootstrap.py
     bin/buildout

-## Run an Application
+## Setup Database

 OneGov supports different applications under different paths.
 Usually you probably want to run onegov.town though, the first such application.
+You can have different applications run on the same database though.

-To do this, make sure you have Postgres 9.3+ running locally, with a database designated to running your application.
+To prepare a database, make sure you have Postgres 9.3+ running locally, with a database designated to running your application.

 Once you do, copy `onegov.yml.example` and edit the dns string inside the resulting `onegov.yml` file: